 Our aim at Help4Addiction is to help you overcome your addiction in the right place – which is why we work to find people the right treatment plans at the right rehab facilities.
 Continue reading to find out more.

-Cannabis is a drug that comes from an easily-grown bushy plant.
-Although you can find hybrid varieties, are three main varieties of cannabis – cannabis Sativa (from the cannabis Sativa plant), cannabis Indica (from the cannabis Indica plant), and cannabis Ruderalis.[ii]
+Cannabis is an illicit drug that comes from cannabis plants.
+Although you can find hybrid varieties, there are three main varieties of the cannabis plant – cannabis Sativa (from the Cannabis Sativa plant), cannabis Indica (from the cannabis Indica plant), and Cannabis Ruderalis.

 Cannabis has many street names and can be known as mary jane, bud, weed, pot, grass, dope, and marijuana.
 People who consume cannabis may refer to the effects as being ‘high’ or ‘stoned’.

 The main psychoactive ingredient in cannabis is delta-9-tetrahydrocannabinol (THC).
-This is responsible for the key effects that people seek – and is found in the resin produced by the cannabis leaves and cannabis buds (usually the female cannabis plant).
+This is responsible for the key effects that people seek when smoking the drug – and is found in the resin produced by the cannabis leaves and cannabis buds (usually the female cannabis plant).

 When cannabis is smoked, the THC and other active chemicals pass from the lungs to the bloodstream, quickly making their way to the brain.

 However, when ingested in food and beverages, the effects may not present for between 30 minutes and 90 minutes.
-The effects tend to peak within three hours, with lasting effects of up to 24 hours. [viii]
+The effects tend to peak within three hours, with lasting effects of up to 24 hours.

 Some negative short-term effects of cannabis may include: